 Aquaculture: Fish culture done in brackish water, where seawater and freshwater mix together, is known as aquaculture.

 Improving crop yield is essential to meet the food demands of a growing population.
-Various methods, such as developing high-yield varieties, proper nutrient supply, irrigation systems and pest control, are used to increase production and maintain soil fertility.
+Various methods, such as developing high-yield varieties, irrigation systems, and pest control, are used to increase production and maintain soil fertility.

-Crop variety improvement is done through breeding and genetic modification to develop crops with higher aids, disease resistance and better adaptability to environmental conditions.
+Crop variety improvement is done through breeding and genetic modification to develop crops with disease resistance, and better adaptability to environmental conditions.
 Hybridisation and genetically modified crops help improve productivity

 Plants require nutrients like micronutrients and macronutrients for growth.
 These are supplied through manure and fertilisers to maintain soil fertility and improve crop production.